 So we want to make a couple of changes.

 And what I'm going to do specifically is, for simplicity's sake, just remove all these elements here using CSS.

 So I'm going to inspect the normal page template, and I'm going to choose the things I want to remove, which is this h1 page heading, as well as this, which is the breadcrumbs.

 So Oh, l dot breadcrumbs, and comma, h1 dot page heading.

 If you're starting with a different template, I'm starting on Cornerstone.

-So I'm gonna say, take all that stuff, copy it, choose the header.
+So I'm going to say, take all that stuff, copy it, and choose the header.